mruby/mruby/README.md

 of) the [ISO standard][ISO-standard].
 Its syntax is Ruby 2.x compatible.

 mruby can be linked and embedded within your application.
-We provide the interpreter program "mruby" and the interactive mruby shell "mirb" as examples.
+We provide the interpreter program "mruby", and the interactive mruby shell "mirb" as examples.
 You can also compile Ruby programs into compiled byte code using the mruby compiler "mrbc".
 All those tools reside in the "bin" directory.  "mrbc" is also able to generate compiled byte code in a C source file, see the "mrbtest"